-Low blood sugar can affect puppies much more often than adult dogs, even when your puppy is healthy, so it's important to learn about low blood sugar symptoms and what to do.
-The technical term is hypoglycemia and happens most often with adult pets that suffer from diabetes.
+Low blood sugar can affect puppies much more often than adult dogs, even when a puppy is healthy.
+The technical term is hypoglycemia and it happens most often with adult pets that suffer from diabetes.
 Sugar moves into the cells with the help of insulin, and too much insulin can cause hypoglycemia.

 What Are Low Blood Sugar Symptoms?